How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 You will seek me and find me when you seek me with all your heart.
 (Jeremiah 29:13)

 If you genuinely seek Him, He will make His voice known to you.
 You don’t have to fear getting it wrong.
 If you miss His voice today, He will speak again.
-He knows your heart and your desire to follow Him, and He will guide you even through your uncertainty.
+He knows your heart and your desire to follow Him.

 If worry and overthinking have been making it harder for you to hear Him clearly, I wrote something just for you: How to Stop Worrying and Start Trusting God